 To search for model legislation, research, reports, and more, type your area of interest into the search bar above.
 You can filter your search by state, level of government, document type, and policy area to match the info you need to your unique community’s progressive goals.

 This local law establishes \"green building\" design standards for certain building construction and rehabilitation projects funded through the City\'s capital budget with the intent of reducing the City\'s electricity and water consumption, reducing air pollution, improving occupant health and worker productivity, and encouraging the development of green building in the private market.
 Among the types of projects covered are schools, hospitals, libraries, cultural institutions, courts, and administrative buildings, but residential projects assisted by City capital funds are not included.
 The Mayor is given the authority to exempt up to 20% of the value of the capital work in a given year within the different categories of capital work and accompanying design standards as defined by the bill.
-Reporting requirements are also established.Year: 2005•State: New York•Type: Constitutional Amendment•Source: New York City Council•Policy: Land Use, Public Finance and Investment, Environment, Energy
+Reporting requirements are also established.Year: 2005•State: New York•Type: Constitutional Amendment•Source: New York City Council•Policy: Planning & Public Spaces, Public Finance, Environment & Natural Resources, Energy

 This amendment to the San Francisco County Charter calls for instant runoff balloting for municipal elections for the November 5th, 2002 election and all subsequent elections for the offices of Mayor, Sheriff, District Attorney, Treasurer, Assessor-Recorder, Public Defender and members of the Board of Supervisors.Year: 2002•Type: Constitutional Amendment•Source: San Francisco Board of Supervisors•Policy: Democracy & Governance